 Rachel Lapp Whitt works as a writer/editor, graphic designer, and strategist.
 A founder of Bloom Community School, she brings a dedication to inspiring, equitable environments that nurture children as creative, able learners.
 She began career life in public radio and print journalism, then moved into public relations and teaching, and now works as a designer and contributor at Art Class Curator, whose mission is to support art educators in providing meaningful art engagement experiences for students of all ages.
 In 20+ years of freelancing, Rachel has focused on supporting artists, nonprofits, schools, and small businesses.

-For nearly 7 years, Rachel directed a busy department at Goshen College in wide-ranging strategic relations, print, online, video, advertising, event support, and media relations efforts.
+For nearly 7 years, Rachel directed the public relations department at Goshen College in wide-ranging strategic relations, print, online, video, advertising, event support, and media relations efforts.
 She has also worked for several boutique marketing and design firms in the Midwest.
 Rachel then joined the faculty of GC’s Communication Department, teaching courses in public speaking, intercultural communication, PR, mass media, comm research, expository and feature writing, film, and women in media representation.
-She joined a colleague to form the Peace and Justice Journalism initiative, which took small groups of students to international locations to study issues of global significance like HIV/AIDS, economic markets, and migration.
-She also advised several student organizations and studied Spanish at a social justice center in El Salvador.
+She and a colleague led Peace and Justice Journalism trips with small groups of students to to study issues of global significance like HIV/AIDS, economic markets, and migration.

-At the heart of her contributions to founding and sustaining Bloom is her relationship with her daughter, whose imagination is a constant reminder to Rachel and her partner of the opportunity to nurture creativity and possibility.
+At the heart of her contributions to founding and sustaining Bloom is her relationship with her child, whose imagination is a constant reminder to Rachel and her spouse of the opportunity to nurture creativity and possibility.
 They live in Bloomington and are advocates for childhood cancer research.

 Jaimie is a native of Bloomington-Normal and nearly a life-long resident.
 Her only time outside of Bloomington-Normal was going to college at the University of Illinois Champaign-Urbana where she graduated with a master’s degree in accounting and taxation.
 After graduating she obtained her CPA (Certified Public Accountant) and CVA (Certified Valuation Analysis).
 She currently works for Insight CPAs Financial PLLC, a local firm in Bloomington.
 She has worked for the firm for more than 10 years.